eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

   from other language families,
 * abstract away from differences between the target virtual machine platforms, and
-* have a formal specification that defines with precision the syntax, semantics, and type system.
+* have a specification that defines with precision the syntax, semantics, and type system, using fully-specified terminology.

 At a slightly more abstract level, you can read about the five important concerns that guide the design of the whole platform